MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMAssetIntelligenceSynchronizationPoint.md

 ```

 ### -InputObject
-Specifies an Asset Intelligence synchronization point object.
-To obtain a CMAssetIntelligenceSynchronizationPoint object, use the Get-CMAssetIntelligenceSynchronizationPoint cmdlet.
+Specifies an asset intelligence synchronization point object.
+To get a asset intelligence synchronization point object, use the [Get-CMAssetIntelligenceSynchronizationPoint](Get-CMAssetIntelligenceSynchronizationPoint.md) cmdlet.

 ```yaml
 Type: IResultObject